syncfusion-content/blazor-docs/blazor/appearance/themes.md

 2. Additional tooling, such as Node.js, npm, and WebPack, isn't necessary to acquire a subset of files in a library.
 3. Files can be placed in a specific location without resorting to build tasks or manual file copying.

-In the server application root, add the `libman.json` file with the following content:
+In the server application root, add the `lib man.json` file with the following content:

 ```json
 {